Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 Half-Blood Prince was too recent an addition to the storyline for me to be able to nominate any definitive candidates for balognium in it back when I first wrote this essay.
 Unless you want to count the sea cave.
 Although, on reflection, to me, the sea cave stank less of balognium than of red herring.

 I suspected this conclusion would not last.
-There were a lot of things in HBP which directly, or tacitly contradicted information that we had been given in earlier books, but a continuity glitch does not automatically translate into balognium.
+There were way too many things in HBP which directly, or tacitly contradicted information that we had been given in earlier books, but a continuity glitch does not automatically translate into balognium.
 I thought that there may be further revisions to this particular article as details got properly digested, or as observations finally sank in, but they haven’t worked their way to the surface yet, and by this time I suspect they never will.

 • • • •